hyundai-robotics/doc-hi6-operation/book.md

 You can select the numbers of spot welding guns \(servo guns or pneumatic guns\) that are to be used in a welding operation in which multiple spot welding guns will be used at the same time.

-1. After inputting 214 in the favorites window, touch the \[OK\] button or press the <<b>ENTER</b>> key.
+1. After inputting 214 in the favorites window, touch the `[OK]` button or press the `[ENTER]` key.

-2. After inputting the numbers of the welding guns to use simultaneously, touch the \[OK\] button or press the <<b>ENTER</b>> key.
+2. After inputting the numbers of the welding guns to use simultaneously, touch the `[OK]` button or press the `[ENTER]` key.

     ![](../_assets/tp630/pop-rcode-214_eng.png)

-* The selected spot gun number will be displayed on the \[Gun\] button on the left side of the ${cont_model} teach pendant screen.
+* The selected spot gun number will be displayed on the `[Gun]` button on the left side of the ${cont_model} teach pendant screen.
 * If you select spot welding guns that are different in type from each other, a notification message \("The Gun Type of the Currently Selected Gun is Set Incorrectly."\) will appear.

 <Br>

 {% hint style="info" %}
 * R214 code cannot be used during the startup of the robot.
-* The spot gun number can only be set in the spot welding environment \(\[Spot Welding\] item in the \[system &gt; 5: Initialize &gt; 3: Usage Setting\] menu is set as enable.
+* The spot gun number can only be set in the spot welding environment \(`[Spot Welding]` item in the `[system  - 5: Initialize  - 3: Usage Setting]` menu is set as enable.
-* You can check the setting status of the spot welding gun in the \[system &gt; 4: Application Parameter &gt; 1: Spot Welding &gt; 1: Gun Number Corresponding Tool Number and Gun Type Setting\] menu.
+* You can check the setting status of the spot welding gun in the `[system  - 4: Application Parameter  - 1: Spot Welding  - 1: Gun Number Corresponding Tool Number and Gun Type Setting]` menu.
   * When a gun is selected as a multisync gun, the manual squeeze/open/close operations of the selected gun will be simultaneously in sync with the previously selected guns.
   * When a gun is selected as a multisync gun, if the gun LED is in the ON status, the SPOT command will be recorded in the sync spot format.
 * The selected spot welding gun can be operated manually.
-For details on the spot welding function, refer to the "[Hi6 Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/english/README)".
+For details on the spot welding function, refer to the "[${cont_model} Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/en/README)".
 {% endhint %}